matwilso/matwilso.github.io/_posts/robot-future.md

 And the thing about the future is that it eventually happens.
 It eventually is no longer “the future”, but what is happening now.

 <div class="faq" id="faq-data">Where is the data going to come from?</div>
-internet, gopros, and robots maybe.

-I imagine you can scrape a lot, then you could pay people to film themselves doing specific tasks (like cooking) for relatively cheap ($10/hr?) compared to training run costs, and then you will need robot interaction data.
+There is a lot of internet video floating around, but there are restrictions on what YouTube is going to let you take legally.
+Perhaps you can hire people to film daily tasks, like cooking and cleaning, with GoPros.
+At $10/hr, this is still cheaper than training costs for quite awhile.
+But I think ultimately you want robot hardware out in the world collecting your data.
+This creates a Catch 22 because you need a competent robot system to be able to collect the data, but you need the data to create a competent system.
+So I suspect bootstrapping and starting in a niche is the way to go.
+Maybe teleoperation can take off.
+That would help a lot.
+(In self-driving, we are already at that point, so this is less of an issue.)

-But you can perhaps get pretty far without needing robot interaction data.
-Then you just use that to plug in / calibrate the robot to your simulator or whatever.
+It's possible you can get pretty far without needing robot interaction data, and then you just plug in / calibrate the robot to your YouTube-trained simulator.
+But I have to come to think this is less plausible.

 <div class="faq" id="faq-model">What is the model going to look like exactly?</div>
 single-step vs. [gamma-model](https://people.eecs.berkeley.edu/~janner/gamma-models/) type thing vs. contrastive loss vs. autoregressive vs. latent variable?